kedacore/keda-docs/content/docs/2.1/scalers/azure-storage-blob.md

 triggers:
 - type: azure-blob
   metadata:
-    blobContainerName: functions-blob # Required: Name of Azure Blob Storage container
+    blobContainerName: functions-blob
-    blobCount: '5' # Optional.
-Amount of blobs to scale out on.
-Default: 5 blobs
-    connectionFromEnv: STORAGE_CONNECTIONSTRING_ENV_NAME # Optional if TriggerAuthentication defined with pod identity or connection string authentication.
-    blobPrefix:  # Optional.
-Prefix for the Blob.
-Use this to specifiy sub path for the blobs if required.
-Default : ""
-    blobDelimiter: # Optional.
-Delimiter for identifying the blob Prefix.
-Default: "/"
+    blobCount: '5'
+    connectionFromEnv: STORAGE_CONNECTIONSTRING_ENV_NAME
+    blobPrefix: myprefix
+    blobDelimiter: /example
 ```

+**Parameter list:**

+- `blobContainerName` - Name of container in an Azure Storage account
+- `blobCount` - Average target value to trigger scaling actions. (default: 5)
-The `connectionFromEnv` value is the name of the environment variable your deployment uses to get the connection string.
-This is usually resolved from a `Secret V1` or a `ConfigMap V1` collections. `env` and `envFrom` are both supported.
+- `connectionFromEnv` - Name of the environment variable your deployment uses to get the connection string.
+- `blobPrefix` - Prefix for the Blob.
+Use this to specifiy sub path for the blobs if required. (default: `""`)
+- `blobDelimiter` - Delimiter for identifying the blob prefix. (default: `/`)

 ### Authentication Parameters